felixchung1248/all-in-one/README.md

 # Centralized data management platform sample

+## Introduction
 This repository allows you to quickly spin up a data management platform made with a number of open source applications in your own environment.
 It aims at giving you an idea of what a modernized data management looks like.
 Feel free to comment if you have any thought!

+## Background
+As you know, a modernized data management is not only IT-managed, but also a more complex and multi-dimensional data teams with the support of well-defined operating model.
+Decentralized data analytics (or the so-called "data-as-a-product", or "self-service") is more common in the market.
+This GitHub repository aims at giving you some ideas how the data platform can look like to facilitate this "self-service" operating model

 ## Pre-requisite